MadukaJustice/alx-interview/0x05-nqueens/README.md

-# N-Queens algorithm implementation in python
+# N-Queens algorithm implementation in pytho